TaiyarHo

 QIs there a negative marking in SSC CGL?

 Yes, in both tiers.
 In Tier 1, it's –0.50 marks per wrong answer.
-In Tier 2, it's –1 mark per wrong answer in most sections (except the Computer Knowledge test and DEST, which carry no penalty).
+In Tier 2, it's –1 mark per wrong answer in Sections I and II, and –0.50 per wrong answer for Section III (Computer Knowledge).
+DEST has no negative marking.

 QCan I write SSC CGL in Hindi?